Product Life Cycle vs Project Life Cycle

 Why does a project manager need to understand both the project life cycle and the product life cycle?
-Because Project Life Cycle and Product Life Cycle is a significant topic that every project manager must know.
+Because Project Life Cycle vs Product Life Cycle is a significant topic that every project manager must know.
 Although they sound quite similar, they refer to different concepts.
 But what is the difference between them?
 Many PMP aspirants ask this question, therefore we decided to write this article to clarify the main differences between these two significant concepts.

 Mostly, projects are performed to create a product and once the product is created, the project comes to an end.

-Whether you manage a large construction project or a software development project, project management phases are the same.
-The project life cycle consists of sequential and overlapping phases which are specified and documented for the project management needs of the organization.
+Whether you manage a large construction project or a piece of software development project, you follow similar project management processes.
+Basically, the project life cycle consists of sequential and overlapping phases which are specified and documented for the project management needs of the organization.

-These phases will vary depending on the industry, the organization or the type of project that is being executed.
+These phases will vary depending on the industry, organization, or the type of project that is being executed.
 Monitoring and controlling is a part of every process at different phases.
 All the phases have different characteristics.
 Projects of the same organization may implement the same phases according to the organizational needs.

-In the plannig phase the project management plan which creates a roadmap for managing the project is created.
+In the planning phase, the project management plan which creates a roadmap for managing the project is created.

 The executing phase involves a number of steps such as building the project and performing the project scope.

-Monitoring and controlling phase involves tracking project performance and making analysis to understand if the project is on track or deviated from its original plan.
+The monitoring and controlling phase involves tracking project performance and making analyses to understand if the project is on track or deviated from its original plan.

 Project Life Cycle Example